Yaachaka/C_book_solutions/Chap02: C Fundamentals/knkcch02readme.txt

 	{
 		printf("Parkinson's Law:\nWork expands so as to ");
 		printf("fill the time\n");
-		printf(available for its completion.\n);
+		printf("available for its completion.\n");
-		retrun 0;
+		return 0;
 	}
 (a) Identify the directives and statements in this program.
 (b) What output does the program produce?

 --Exercise 3 (Section 2.4): knkcch02e03: Condense the dweight.c program by
-(1) replacing theassignment to height, length, and width with initializers and (2) removing theweight variable, instead calculating (volume+165)/166 within the last printf.
+(1) replacing the assignment to height, length, and width with initializers and (2) removing the weight variable, instead calculating (volume+165)/166 within the last printf.

 --Exercise 4 (Section 2.4): knkcch02e04: Write a program that declares several